Why are organisations at risk of password leaks and password dictionary attacks?

 The Cyber Essentials scheme is a part of the UK’s National Cyber Security Programme and mandatory for central government contracts.
 They define a strong password as follows: a minimum number of characters (i.e. eight characters), differs from the username, contains a mixture of numeric and alpha characters, has not be reused, is not a dictionary word, and has not been used for another account.

 However, whether it’s longer or shorter passwords, expiration or no expiration, and character complexity or not, compliance standards have conflicting recommendations.
-Checking passwords against a blacklist is the common requirement for organisations wanting to comply and it shifts the password burden from the users to the authentication system.
+Checking passwords against a password list is the common requirement for organisations wanting to comply and it shifts the password burden from the users to the authentication system.

-Futureproof your password policy with a password blacklist: Best Practices
+Futureproof your password policy with a password list: Best Practices

 Should passwords be long and changed often, or short and never changed?
 Should you require characters from four character types (numeric, upper case, lower case, special) and disallow incremental passwords?
 It is time to re-evaluate existing password policies.
 To prepare for your breakup with conventional practices, we have drawn out the best practices to satisfy any compliance standard.